University of New England (Australia): Faculties and departments

 The university offers over 200 programs in 23 discipline areas.

 The field of peace studies has historically been a focus within UNE, commencing in 1982.
-The University offers majors in peace studies at undergraduate level, as well as research higher degrees in peace studies.
+The University offers majors in peace studies at undergraduate level, as well as research higher degrees in peace studies. in 2026, the peace studies programme at UNE was accepted as a partner in the Global Campaign for Peace Education.